nikasimovich/md19/_projects/helpful-app.md

 Check the agenda for more details

-November 12th – Three concepts
+November 12th – Three concepts<br/>
-November 19th – Wireframes and visual design explorations November 26th – Draft of prototype and revised visual design and art direction December 3rd –  Revised draft of prototype and draft of presentation December 10th – Final presentation: concept and prototype
+November 19th – Wireframes and visual design explorations<br/>
+November 26th – Draft of prototype and revised visual design and art direction<br/>
+December 3rd –  Revised draft of prototype and draft of presentation<br/>
+December 10th – Final presentation: concept and prototype